umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Indexes/index.md

 Working with Lucene indexes in Umbraco is done via an integration of Examine, which provides a simpler interface for interacting with the indexes.
 Tweaking settings is done through two key configuration files; `~/Config/ExamineSettings.config` and `~/Config/ExamineIndexes.config`.

 ## ExamineSettings.config
-Using indexes is split up into two parts, the indexing part and the searching part.
+The Examine settings are split into two parts, the internal index configuration and the external search configuration.
 Both are defined in `~/Config/ExamineSettings.config`.
 Each part has the concept of providers and these are the ones that we can do some tweaking on.
 A provider is defined as

     <add name="InternalIndexer" type="UmbracoExamine.UmbracoContentIndexer, UmbracoExamine"